 Velocity is the "speed" at which teams complete planned tasks.
 It's easy to understand the concept, and at the same time, it's а simple idea.

 To be able to measure the "velocity" of a team, some agreed-upon period should be set for active work.
 This period could be your Sprint.

 Calculating Team Velocity

 During a Sprint, the entire team completes tasks or User Stories.
-At the end of the Sprint (a week or two weeks, or any other designated period), the team completed, for example, 10 User Stories (Product Backlog Items).
+At the end of the Sprint (a week or two weeks, or any other period), the team completed, for example, 10 User Stories (Product Backlog Items).

 Each of these 10 tasks, User Stories or Product Backlog items, had specific Story Points.
-Some Product Backlog item was rated 3 Story Points.
+A Product Backlog item was rated 3 Story Points.
 Another was rated 8.
 Some could be 1 or 21.

 133 is the Velocity value of the team.